tomordonez/luzocho/README.md

 * The `app.py` script was refactored and extracted the business logic to another class:
   * `MainMenuOption` to process the selected option from the main menu

+Save results to a file:

+* Implemented the class `BookshelfExporter`
+  * It exports the saved books to the file `data/bookshelf_data.txt` if books were saved.
+If no books were saved, it shows a corresponding message, and a file is not created.
+  * The next time the application runs, if the user saves books, upon exiting, these books are appended the exported file.

 # References

 * Remove punctuation in a string [here](https://stackoverflow.com/a/266162)